ktg5/twitchevents-project/README.md

 I should've also noted above that you can remove or add/make your own events for the *twitchevents-project*.
 You can find all the events via the `events` folder within the project folder.
 So if you don't like one event, delete it!

+### Requirments for specific events:
-If you're going to use , **if you use a Voicemeeter output device as your default audio device**, you'll need to download [Frosthaven/voicemeeter-windows-volume](https://github.com/Frosthaven/voicemeeter-windows-volume/releases/latest) to get the Windows sound mixer to work with Voicemeeter. [**Please follow this guide if you have do idea what the hell this is**]() (which will be made soon)
+ - `votes/no-audio`: **If you use a Voicemeeter output device as your default audio device**, you'll need to download [Frosthaven/voicemeeter-windows-volume](https://github.com/Frosthaven/voicemeeter-windows-volume/releases/latest) to get the Windows sound mixer to work with Voicemeeter. [**Please follow this guide if you have do idea what the hell this is**]() (which will be made soon)

+## Setup Pt.2
 Once done, close your current terminal & press `Windows Key` & `R`.
 Then type `pwsh` to launch the version of PowerShell we just installed.

 Then `cd` into the *twitchevents-project* folder.
 To get to the folder of the *twitchevents-project* within PowerShell, select the folder of what you extracted within File Explorer, then hold `Shift` & `Right Mouse Button` and click on, `Copy as path` below the, `Send to` context-menu button.
 From there, you can type in PowerShell: `cd` and then right-click the PowerShell window to paste the folder path.